Towards Browser Controls to Protect Cookies from Malicious Extensions: Introduction

 Several cookie features have been introduced to combat these attacks \cite{mdn_use_cookie, rfc6265}.
-The \texttt{Secure} attribute restricts cookies to HTTPS traffic.
-Thus \texttt{Secure} cookies are always encrypted on the network.
+The \texttt{Secure} attribute restricts cookies to HTTPS traffic, ensuring they are always encrypted on the network.
 Similarly, the \texttt{HttpOnly} attribute prevents JavaScript (JS) from accessing cookies.
-Together these attributes help mitigate session hijacking by preventing cookie theft from malicious JS and over the network.
+Together, these attributes help mitigate session hijacking by preventing cookie theft from malicious JS and networks.
 The \texttt{SameSite} attribute restricts how cookies are attached to cross-site requests, reducing the threat of CSRF.
 Cookies also define two cookie prefixes: \texttt{\_\_Secure-} and \texttt{\_\_Host-}.
-These prefixes enforce that certain criteria be true when creating the cookie.
+These prefixes enforce that certain criteria are true when creating the cookie.
 As such, cookie prefixes help reduce the threat of session fixation by asserting how a cookie was created.

-These controls reduce the threat posed by malicious websites and networks, however, browsers also support third-party HTM/JS applications called extensions \cite{mdn_ext_2023, Chrome_ext}.
-Extensions add functionality to browsers, run across many websites, and can bypass several browser controls by default, including cookie controls \cite{chrome_cor_2012, agarwal2022helping}.
-Despite being JS themselves, extensions are not restricted by \texttt{HttpOnly}.
+While effective against malicious websites and networks, the aforementioned controls do not protect against browser extensions.
+Extensions are third-party HTML/JS applications that add functionality to browsers and execute across multiple websites \cite{mdn_ext_2023, Chrome_ext}.
+As such, extensions can bypass several browser controls by default, including cookie controls \cite{chrome_cor_2012, agarwal2022helping}.
+For example, extensions can access \texttt{HTTPOnly} cookies despite being JS themselves.
 Similarly, extensions can access network traffic as it is processed in the browser.
-Due to this, they can access cookies within network headers before TLS encryption, bypassing the \texttt{Secure} attribute.
-Further, extensions can add cookies to traffic, ignoring the \texttt{SameSite} attribute.
-Extensions can also create cookies with known prefixes and edit cookies/remove their security attributes.
-As such, extensions still pose a large threat to cookies.
+Thus, they can view and modify cookies within network headers despite TLS encryption, bypassing both the \texttt{Secure} and \texttt{SameSite} attributes.
+Further, in the current model, extensions can simply modify cookies to remove their security attributes altogether.
+Unsurprisingly, malicious/compromised extensions have been widely used in recent attacks~\cite{Lakshmanan_2025,Tal_2023,Toulas_2024} to steal cookies and gain access to user-authenticated sessions.